realaxl/textExpander/README.md

 - The template field defines the format of the output text.
 - Each occurenace ot the magic token field in the template will be replaced.
 - The magic token, e.g. `$$$` will be replaced with lines from the input field.
-- Please not the token must match using Javascript regEx.
+- Please note the token must match using Javascript regEx.

 ### Options